mikkeldamsgaard/slash/README.md

 ```javascript
 print(1,2,"abc") # prints 1 2 abc
 ```
-prints arguments seperated with a space
+prints arguments separated with a space
 ### println
 Identical to print, but add a newline
 ### len